rust-skia/rust-skia/README.md

 ### For WebAssembly

-Install `emscripten` version 3.1.57 or superior.
-In the examples below, we assume `emsdk` version `3.1.57` was installed with [asdf](http://asdf-vm.com/).
+Install `emscripten` version 3.1.57 or superior and make sure that llvm / clang 16+ is installed.
+In the examples below, we assume
+`emsdk` version `3.1.57` was installed with [asdf](http://asdf-vm.com/).

 Build with the `wasm32-unknown-emscripten` target (`wasm32-unknown-unknown` is